-- A 6 inch radiant element at the right rear position; - A dual 9 / 12 inch radiant element at the right front position; - A Bridge radiant element located at the left front & rear positions.
+- A 6 inch radiant element at the right rear position; - A dual 6 or 9 inch radiant element at the right front position; - Two 8 inch radiant elements located at both the left front and rear positions. - Between left front and rear elements is a Bridge radiant element.
+The BRIDGE radiant element is controlled using the same knob that controls the left front radiant element position.